firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Fri Jun  5 09:14:41 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 09:21:15 UTC 2015.

 The ipset `ib_bluetack_level1` has **218309** entries, **764987411** unique IPs.